lemonbrain-mk/script_scheduler/README.md

 This project is licensed under a small License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
-* I use this scheduler to run a [zrep sync](http://www.bolthole.com/solaris/zrep/) all hours from my [ZFS Ubuntu 16.04](https://github.com/zfsonlinux/zfs/wiki/Ubuntu-16.04-Root-on-ZFS) to my backup server (based on a [SmartOS](https://www.joyent.com/smartos)) as long as the computer is running and the server is reachable.
+* I use this scheduler to run a [zrep sync](http://www.bolthole.com/solaris/zrep/) every hour on my [ZFS Ubuntu 16.04](https://github.com/zfsonlinux/zfs/wiki/Ubuntu-16.04-Root-on-ZFS) to send zfs snapshots to my backup server (based on a [SmartOS](https://www.joyent.com/smartos)) as long as the computer is running and the server is reachable.
-* It is not possible to run your script two times parallel, it just will ignore your second call
+* It is not possible to run a single script in parallel, it just will ignore your second call
-* It always try to shutdown savely and waits until your script is finish.
-As long as the OS does not force the shotdown
+* The Script Scheduler always try to shutdown savely and waits until your script is finished.
+As long as the OS does not force the shutdown
-* if you delete the *.conf or the *.desktop file, it will create a new one with just all default settings in it.
-If you edit the files, it will always read the settings from the files.
+* if you delete the *.conf or the *.desktop file, Script Schedluer will create new ones with just the default settings in it.
+If you edit the files, it will always read the settings from these files.